digidem/digital-democracy.org/_posts/blog/2020-03-06-blockchain.markdown

 excerpt: "The entire business model of Silicon Valley breaks down without monopolistic control of user data & interactions, and this is why our approach hasn't been pursued by many in the technology industry to date."
 ---

-When building and deploying tech, we at Digital Democracy are rethinking the status quo of technology development, starting with the data.
-In the Silicon Valley model, user data is held hostage and sold on advertising marketplaces as a speculative asset.
+When building and deploying software, we at Digital Democracy are rethinking the status quo, starting with the data.
+In the Silicon Valley model, user data is held hostage and sold to the highest bidder.
 Instead, we're building applications where information is controlled by those who generate it.
-In [Mapeo](https://mapeo.world), data is managed as a common resource, and those who generate data also govern that data.
-Communities retain ownership of data, rather than corporations and governments controlling access to it.
+In [Mapeo](https://mapeo.world), data is managed as a common resource, and those who generate data also govern it.
+Communities retain ownership of data, rather than corporations and governments.
 We’re part of a larger movement that is fighting the monopolization of digital knowledge by a few Silicon Valley "cloud" companies.

 ## Rethinking the status quo from the data up